Kim Jagtiani

 Jagtiani has also acted in several Indian plays and commercials and is trained in various forms of dance, including tap, ballet, jazz dance and Latin dance.
 She began training in kathak in 2003, and enjoys attending Kathak performances.

 On 2 August 2007, Discovery Channel announced Jagtiani as the new co-host of Daily Planet, a daily science television show on Discovery Canada, starting 4 September 2007.
 She had co-hosted an India theme week for the programme in the spring of 2007.
 She left Daily Planet in September 2008, and returned to India where she hosted travel documentaries and travel shows for Discovery Channel India and NDTV Good Times.

 She was one of 50 semi-finalists for The Best Job In The World, a competition created by Tourism Queensland to promote the Great Barrier Reef as a tourism destination.

 In 2011, Jagtiani performed a cameo in the Bollywood hit film Desi Boyz, directed by Rohit Dhawan, co-starring Akshay Kumar and John Abraham.

-In 2015, Jagtiani returned to Canada to pursue her education at the University of Toronto.
-She received her HBSc undergraduate degree in psychology and anthropology.

-In 2021 at The Ontario Institute for Studies in Education of The University of Toronto (OISE), Jagtiani co-authored a journal article with supervising professor, Dr. Charles Chen, and published "Helping actors improve their well-being " in The Australian Journal of Career Development (March 2021).
-In the same year, Jagtiani graduated OISE with an MEd in Global Mental Health & Counselling Psychology and returned once again to Delhi, India, where she currently works as a counselling psychologist at The Garg Psychiatry Clinic.
+In 2021, she completed her Masters in Counselling Psychology from the Ontario Institute for Studies in Education, Canada.